New Zealand Trekking

 The trail along Routeburn Flats before starting the climb to Routeburn Falls Hut.

 Routeburn Falls Hut.
 Left, the sleeping quarters with bunk beds.
 Right, the dining room with gas stoves conveniently located next to sinks.
-Signs advised to boil the water to avoid giardia and the like, but I didnāt do that and had no problem on either the Routeburn or Kepler Trecks.
+Signs advised to boil the water to avoid giardia and the like, but I didn’t do that and had no problem on either the Routeburn or Kepler Tracks.

-The next morning, it was off to the Harris Saddle and then MacKenzie Hut.
+The next morning, it was off to the Harris Saddle and then Mackenzie Hut.
 Along the way were cliffs where you could hear but not see Kea parrots screeching in the fog.

 This is the view from Conical Hill, located at Harris Saddle.
 Despite the fog, I decided to climb to the top.
 Fortunately the fog lifted as I arrived at the top.
-The views were spectacular so Iām glad I didnāt pass it up.
+The views were spectacular so I’m glad I didn’t pass it up.
 It was steep but worth the effort.

-Not too long after the saddle, MacKenzie Hut comes into view but the Hut was still at least 1 1/2 - 2 hours away (if memory serves).
+Not too long after the saddle, Mackenzie Hut comes into view but the Hut was still at least 1 1/2 - 2 hours away (if memory serves).

-MacKenzie Hut.
+Mackenzie Hut.
 Left, the dining facilities with limited sleeping spaces above it.
-Middle, and adjacent sleeping facility.
-Right, the wardenās cabin.
-The lake is in the background behind the wardenās cabin.
+Middle, and adjacent sleeping facility where I slept.
+Right, the warden’s cabin.
+The lake is in the background behind the warden’s cabin.
 I decided to put on my bathing suit and went into the water.
 It was freezing cold.
 I dunked myself in the lake just enough to wash off the sweat and immediately got out.
 Brrrr!
-I will never become a member of the Coney Island Polar Bear Club.
+I could never be a practicing member of the Coney Island Polar Bear Club.

 This is the view of Hollyford Valley in the morning after leaving Mackenzie Hut.
-Todayās destination is going to the Divide to be picked up by a bus and taken to Te Anau where I will get ready for the Kepler Track that I start the next morning.
+Today’s destination is the Divide where I will be picked up by a bus and taken to Te Anau where I will get ready for the Kepler Track that starts the next morning.

 The Divide where hikers can wait on benches and out of the sun for the bus to Te Anau.